-AWAVE is a multimedia concert experience written by Guillermo Laporta, offering an entirely new body of repertory for solo flute, piano, video, and sound design.
+AWAVE is a multimedia concert experience offering an entirely new body of repertory for solo flute, piano, video, and sound design written by Guillermo Laporta.

-Rooted in influences from symphonic sound, classical chamber music, theatrical sound design, and soundtrack composition, AWAVE brings together Guillermo's original music, words, and images to create an integrated sound and space experience.
+Rooted in the influences of the symphonic sound, classical chamber music, theatrical sound design, and soundtrack composition.
+AWAVE blends sound and space through Guillermo's own music, words, and images.

-Capturing an acoustic documentary language, this journey presents portraits of real people, field recordings of the environment from all over the world, and custom-made computer generated sounds.
+Through musical documentary, this journey presents portraits of real people, field recordings of the environment from all over the world and custom made electronic generated sounds.

-This performance has an open, modular structure.
-Each piece of music can be combined in varied ways, following a visual and acoustic emotional flow, rather than a written narrative.
+This performance has an open, modular structure: each piece of music can be combined in varied ways, following a visual and acoustic emotional flow rather than a written parrative.